dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 Homelessness overall is similarly high in both places---0.47% in New York and 0.41% in California.
 But California has *much* more unsheltered and chronic homelessness.

 *Aside*: Did you know that there is a *constitutional* right to shelter in New York?
-This is a result of a [1979 New York State Supreme Court decision](https://www.coalitionforthehomeless.org/our-programs/advocacy/legal-victories/the-callahan-legacy-callahan-v-carey-and-the-legal-right-to-shelter/).
+This is a result of a 1979 New York State Supreme Court [decision](https://www.coalitionforthehomeless.org/our-programs/advocacy/legal-victories/the-callahan-legacy-callahan-v-carey-and-the-legal-right-to-shelter/).
 Two other places have a weaker version of this.
-Massachusetts has a mandate as a result of a [1983 law](https://archives.lib.state.ma.us/bitstream/handle/2452/39556/1983acts0450.txt) but that applies only to families, not individuals.
+Massachusetts has a mandate from a [1983 law](https://archives.lib.state.ma.us/bitstream/handle/2452/39556/1983acts0450.txt) but it only applies to families, not individuals.
 The District of Columbia guarantees shelter to families year-round, and to individuals when the temperature is below 32° F or above 95 °F (below 0° C or above 35 °C).

 Anyway, we can picture the situation for all states by visualizing the four types of homelessness on a map.
 Here they all are, each as a percentage of the state's population.
 (Click for a .pdf if you want to look closer.)